vigeek/mongosback/README.md

   * logging of all events to log file and optionally syslog.
   * debug mode, copies all mongodump output to debug file to determine failures.
   * calculates total run time and dump size to understand data growth impact.
-* e-mail notifications
+* E-mail notifications
   *	get updated on successful or failed backup attempts.
   * includes run time and dump size, on-hand archives and target disk utilization.
-* write locking
+* Write locking
   * option to enable write locking on replicaSet slaves.
   * locks writes, performs backup, unlock writes (slave nodes only).
   * helps ensure a consistent state (also consider: --oplog option)
-* configurability
+* Configurability
     * changeable backup path
     * ability to set mongodump runtime options.
     * many others in configuration file.

 ###### license